Voronsky/terraform_templates/README.md

 # terraform_templates
-Terraform repository
+My personal Terraform plans repository.
+I keep track of all the general use plans to quickly spin up LXCs or VMs in my proxmox instance

 ## Use
-To track all my proxmox templates written in terraform
+To track all my proxmox templates written in terraform.

 ## Structure